-Refugee Week Awards held at Lakemba Senior Citizens Centre
+Refugee Week Awards held at Bankstown Senior Citizens Centre

 Our Refugee Week Awards celebrated exceptional commitment by individuals from refugee and asylum seeker backgrounds in the areas of Community, Youth Leadership & Mentoring, Volunteering & Development, and Early Intervention on Crime and Domestic Violence against Women.
 A Ramadan Dinner/Iftar was held at Bankstown Senior Citizens’ Centre, and was catered by our Pratto Project Hospitality Students.
 The event was first held in 2014 and continues to recognise the contribution of community members from the Inner West and Canterbury Bankstown areas.
 The aim of the award is to enhance social participation and inclusion.
 Representatives from local organisations were on hand to present the awards, including Heather Searle from Navitas, IEC head teacher Dimitrios Kametopoulos, Paul Power CEO Refugee Council, and Metro Assist CEO Lou Bacchiella.

 Award recipient Mrs. Amal Dayoub, receiving an award for work in Community Volunteering.

 Some of the community members who attended the event.